JetBrains/kotlin-web-site/docs/tutorials/spring-boot-restful.md

 ### Creating the Application class
 Finally we need to define an Application class.
 As Spring Boot looks for a public static main method, we need to define this in Kotlin using the *platformStatic* attribute.
-For this, we create a standard *Application* class and define a class object inside where we can then create a function decorated with *platformStatic*
+For this, we create a standard *Application* class and define a companion object inside where we can then create a function decorated with *platformStatic*

 Note: platformStatic is an annotation in Kotlin which is used for interoperability with Java, so that the resulting method is defined as static when called from Java.